Updated: Oct 14

 These systems vary depending on the needs of the client, the spacing of the facility, and the type of dust being collected.

-The dust collection system is a high volume, low pressure (HVLP) design.
+The most efficient dust collection system is a high volume, low pressure (HVLP) design.
 This means that the collector is slowly (1500 to 4000 FPM) in-taking large amounts of airborne particulate, across large cross-sectional areas.

 Specialized Source Capture Hood for Silica Dusts